 who the findings should be reported to and who to contact for further direction if unexpected issues arise or advice is needed.

-The Investigator will be asked to submit their findings within 20 working days of appointment where possible.
+The Investigator will be asked to submit their findings within 20 working days (should we take account of the August gap in activities?) of appointment where possible.
 In cases of alleged unsatisfactory performance or of allegations of minor misconduct, the appointment of an investigator may not be necessary and the Council may decide to commence disciplinary proceedings at the next stage - the disciplinary meeting (see paragraph 22).

 The Finance and General Purposes Committee will notify the employee in writing of the alleged misconduct and details of the person undertaking the investigation.
 The employee may be asked to meet an investigator as part of the disciplinary investigation.
 The employee will be given sufficient notice of the meeting with the Investigator so that he/she has reasonable time to prepare for it.
 The letter will explain the investigatory process and that the meeting is part of that process.
 The employee will be provided with a copy of the Council’s disciplinary procedure.
 The Council will also inform the employee that when he/she meets with the Investigator, he/she will have the opportunity to comment on the allegations of misconduct.